 - If applicable, use more than one VMDK.
-Many applications such as Microsoft SQL, Exchange, SharePoint all benefit from the use of multiple storage devices.
+Many applications such as Microsoft SQL, Exchange, SharePoint all benefit from the use of multiple storage devices, and is one of the most effective ways to deliver higher levels of performance to VMs running on any type of storage system.
 In the virtual world, this translates to multiple VMDKs.
 This can improve the performance of a VM, especially when paired with the additional guidance below.

 - Multiple virtual SCSI adapters.
 When a VM using multiple VMDKs, use multiple virtual SCSI adapters so that the VMDKs are dispersed across up to four virtual adapters.
 Guest operating systems perform OS based queuing by disk controller.
 More controllers will reduce contention and improve performance - sometimes significantly.
 See "Add a SCSI Controller to a Virtual Machine" for more information.